AltairROM/.github/profile/README.md

 ## **Device Tree Sources**

-Sources for the device trees of each supported device can be found in the [Altair ROM Devices repository](https://github.com/AltairROM-Devices).
+Sources for the device trees of each supported device can be found at [Altair ROM Devices](https://github.com/AltairROM-Devices).

 ## **Acknowledgments**